Health & Fitness

 A Cary couple says the baby's mother should be allowed to be with and breastfeed the newborn.

-CARY, IL — A Cary family thinks at least two Chicago area hospitals need to rethink their visitor policies after they were separated from their newborn son who tested positive for COVID-19.
+CARY, IL — A Cary family is calling on two Chicago-area hospitals to reconsider their visitor policies after they were separated from their newborn son when he tested positive for COVID-19.

-Jay Olesen was born on Dec.
+Jay Olesen was born Dec.
 27 at Northwestern Medicine's Prentice Women’s Hospital in Chicago.
-Parents Jesse Olesen, 29, and Jessica Olesen, 28, knew there would be complications associated with the birth.
+His parents, Jesse and Jessica Olesen, knew the birth could be complicated.

 Find out what's happening in Crystal Lake-Caryfor free with the latest updates from Patch.

-Jessica Olesen began nursing him as he was being cared for in the Chicago hospital's neonatal intensive care unit.
+Jessica Olesen had been nursing her son while he was being cared for in the neonatal intensive care unit at Northwestern Medicine's Prentice Women's Hospital.

 Find out what's happening in Crystal Lake-Caryfor free with the latest updates from Patch.

-“They basically just kicked me and my wife out,” Jesse Olesen told Patch Wednesday.
+"They basically just kicked me and my wife out," Jesse Olesen told Patch.

-The couple tried to argue that the Centers for Disease Control and Prevention changed its quarantine guidelines, shortening the length of isolation for those testing positive for COVID-19 from 10 days to five.
+The Olesens objected, noting that the Centers for Disease Control and Prevention had recently shortened its recommended isolation period for people who test positive for COVID-19 from 10 days to five.

-The Olesens showed up at the hospital and were allowed to see their son.
-Jessica, who tested positive for COVID over the weekend but was not showing any symptoms, stayed the night.
-On Monday, hospital staff told Jessica she'd need to leave.
-They said the couple could return a week later on Jan.
-17.
+The Olesens went to the hospital and were allowed to see their son.
+Jessica Olesen, who had tested positive for COVID-19 over the weekend but remained asymptomatic, stayed overnight.
+The following day, hospital staff told her she would have to leave and that the couple could not return until Jan.
+17, according to Jesse Olesen.

 "There's no good enough excuse to separate a mom from her newborn, especially when she's breastfeeding," he said.

-Kary McIlwain, senior vice president and public information officer at Ann & Robert H. Lurie Children’s Hospital of Chicago, told Patch via email response that if the mother is asymptomatic and willing to wear a mask, she can stay with her baby.
+Kary McIlwain, senior vice president and public information officer at Lurie Children's, said in an email that an asymptomatic mother who is willing to wear a mask can stay with her baby.

-When asked about the Olesens’ situation, Julianne Bardele, associate director of public affairs and communications for Lurie Children’s Hospital, said hospital staff is not allowed to comment on specific patients.
+When asked about the family's specific case, Julianne Bardele, associate director of public affairs and communications for Lurie Children's, said the hospital could not comment on individual patients because of privacy laws.

 "We can share the general policy but are unable to comment on a specific situation due to patient privacy," Bardele said.

-"However, our health care teams work with each individual families to provide the safest visitation possible.
-We especially never want to keep a family from their baby, and we work with each family to meet their needs," Bardele said.
+"However, our health care teams work with individual families to provide the safest visitation possible.
+We especially never want to keep a family from their baby, and we work with each family to meet their needs."

-Patch also reached out to the Illinois Department of Public Health to see what guidelines are in place regarding newborns who test positive for COVID-19, but had not gotten a response as of Friday morning.
+Patch also contacted the Illinois Department of Public Health regarding guidance for newborns who test positive for COVID-19 but had not received a response as of Friday morning.

 Get more local news delivered straight to your inbox.
 Sign up for free Patch newsletters and alerts.